bodong1987/Avalonia.PropertyGrid/README.md

 ``
 Set the SelectedObject property to obsolete.
 It is recommended to use the DataContext mechanism directly to provide data to the PropertyGrid;
 add custom property visibility filter support.
 ``
+v11.0.10.1
+``
+SelectedObject property is deleted, please use DataContext directly.
+``